A Tribute to Defunct Video Stores

 Believe it or not, there was a controversy when Family Video first came to town.
 The local paper ran a story, questioning whether it was a porn store.
 An unspecified number of Family Video locations have an unadvertised "back room," and I suspect that to be the case with ours.

-I was scraping to get by in 2006, and would almost daily stop in Family Video for a free rental to watch at my ghetto apartment.
+I was scraping to get by in 2006, and would almost daily stop into Family Video for a free kids' rental to watch at my ghetto apartment.
 I think I checked out Hello Kitty's Furry Tail Theater three times!
 Pathetic.

 Eventually about a third of Family Video was converted to a Jimmy John's.
 The sub shop was closed because it ended up being a front for drug trafficking.
 (That's not the only time you'll hear about drugs in this article.)
 You can see the empty storefront to the left of the photo below.